tlabHybrid/RealtimeQuantitativeBilayer/README.md

 # About a licence
-Bila-kit is open-source except some API/DLLs, so you can freely modify this application to meet your demands.
+Bila-kit is open-source except manufacturer's API/DLLs, so you can freely modify this application to meet your demands.
 Although not obligatory, we would really appreciate if you cite the following paper.

 [HOGE]